Oneflow-Inc/oneflow-documentation/en/docs/basics/02_tensor.md

 flow.Size([2, 3])
 ```

-Therefore, use `oneflow.Tensor` to create a tensor if you do not want to specify the data type, otherwise, you should use `oneflow.tensor`.
+Therefore, use `oneflow.Tensor` to create a tensor if you do not want to specify an explicit value, otherwise, you should use `oneflow.tensor`.

 ## Attributes of Tensor